 As we reflect and learn during Black History Month, we encourage you to celebrate wherever you are!
-The Nonprofit Resources staff spans across the country, and we have compiled a list of events that NPR staff will be attending.
+The Nonprofit Resources staff spans the country, and we have compiled a list of events that NPR staff will be attending.
 See an event near you?

 Events to attend: